 Outside the Dow, Ford also had a great day, rising 3.6%.
 The company announced a plan to launch 15 new models in Europe over the next five years.
 The company will offer more SUVs on the continent, which are selling surprisingly well despite what is expected to be the fifth straight year of vehicle sales declines in the region.

 Ford has been performing incredibly well as a company over the past few years -- it's making good vehicles, is consistently profitable, recently reinstated its dividend, and has done a remarkable job paying down its debt.
 But even with the great day today, Ford's stock is losing to the S&P 500 by over 20 points year to date.
 Does this create an incredible buying opportunity, or are there hidden risks with the stock that investors need to know about?
-To answer that, one of our top equity analysts has compiled a premium research report with in-depth analysis on right now, and why.
-Simply to get instant access to this premium report.
+To answer that, one of our top equity analysts has compiled a premium research report with in-depth analysis on whether Ford is a buy right now, and why.
+Simply click here to get instant access to this premium report.

 The article What Drove the Dow to a 4-Year High Today originally appeared on Fool.com.